 You probably won’t need planning permission for a side-return extension.
 The current permitted development regime allows single-storey side extensions up to a maximum of 4m high and a width no more than half that of the original house.
 If the extension is within 2m of the boundary, eaves height should not exceed 3m.

 However, if you live in a Conservation Area, national park, AONB or there’s an Article 4 direction on your property, you may need to get planning permission, so check with your local authority.
-Find out more with our guides to planning permission.
+Find out more with our guide to planning permission and to building a single storey extension without planning permission.

-2. You should reflect light into the depths of the extension
+How can I reflect light into the depths of the extension?

 Clever colour scheming can help compensate for the loss of the side window and increased depth to the room when you extend.
 Pale kitchen cabinetry, reflective materials, glass or high gloss tiled splashbacks and pale stone flooring will all help bounce light around.
 Introduce warmth with wood finishes, or taps and pendant lights in copper or brass.